-So what practical steps can a defence team take to prevent a client being held responsible in a prosecution for an offence involving joint enterprise?
+So what practical steps can a defence team take to prevent a client being held responsible for an offence involving joint enterprise?

 Knowing the law and the case properly

 The fundamentals of good criminal legal work apply in these cases.
 There is no substitute for knowing the law and the client's case thoroughly.
-Spending time with the client, making sure the client's side of the story has been considered in real detail, and making sure the client feels comfortable with what he or she will say in court are all important.
+The joint enterprise lawyers should spend time with the client, making sure the client's side of the story has been considered in real detail, and making sure the client feels comfortable with what he or she will say in court.

-Of course, it is also necessary that the joint enterprise lawyers have a proper understanding of the law in this area, and the law on conspiracy if that is also part of the case.
+Of course, it is also important that the legal team have a proper understanding of the law in this area, and the law on conspiracy if that is also part of the case.
 There are a number of decided cases in the higher courts which give legal guidance as to how this area of the law applies to multiple defendants, and where it does not.
 If a joint enterprise lawyer does not know the circumstances, for example, in which a client can claim that one other member of the group was acting outside the scope of any common plan, then this may be a cause for concern for the client.

 Understanding the relationships and expectations of members in the group

-It is very important to have a good idea of what was expected by each member of the group in the time leading up to the incident.
-Was the intention of most members of the group to simply to confront or remonstrate?
+It is very important for the joint enterprise lawyers to have a good idea of what was expected by each member of the group in the time leading up to the incident.
+Was the intention of most members of the group simply to confront or remonstrate?
 Was it to use violence, however minor?
 Was it foreseeable that injury may take place?
 If one or more members of a group had weapons, did others know?
 Did the presence of weapons make violence more likely?